Aiogara

 volti - other

-/s/ at the end of words in Common Eiranic is corresponded with /z/ in Sinistral at the end of words.
+/z/ at the end of words in Sinisral is corresponded with /s/ in Eiranic at the end of words.

 /o/ in Sinistral became /mo/ in Common Eiranic.